BloomLink – No More “DM to Book”: A Smarter Way to Connect & Collaborate

 Design Response: Keep the setup quick and frictionless.
 Centralize tools (bookings, galleries, links, and contact forms) into one place so users don’t need to juggle multiple platforms or apps.

-“I know I need something—but I don’t know what that something is.”
+“I need something, but I don’t know what that something is.”

 Users knew they needed a digital presence but weren’t sure if they needed a website, portfolio, or booking page.